 7. HelloFresh

-HelloFresh partners with creators like busy parents and food influencers to showcase how their meal kit delivery service fits seamlessly into their everyday lives.
-Their strategic micro-influencer marketing campaigns effectively highlight the convenience and variety of their offerings.
+HelloFresh partners with lifestyle creators like busy parents and food influencers to create authentic content showcasing how their meal kit delivery service fits seamlessly into real life moments.
+These small influencers create relatable content that resonates far more than traditional advertising with their health conscious followers.

 8. Amazon’s Audible

-Audible is Amazon’s subsidiary for audiobooks, and like the brands we’ve discussed so far, it’s a prominent player (no pun intended) in its industry.
+Audible is Amazon’s subsidiary for audiobooks, and like the brands we’ve discussed so far, it’s a prominent player in its industry.
 Audible works with niche influencers like book bloggers, podcasters, and YouTube creators to promote its social media presence and attract more users.

 9. Sperry

-Sperry was smart in their micro-influencer marketing campaigns.
-Between 2016 and 2017, they worked with 100 small fashion influencers who had previously bought Sperry shoes.
+Sperry was smart in their micro influencer marketing.
+Between 2016 and 2017, they worked with 100 small influencers who had previously bought Sperry shoes.
 The strategic part was launching the campaign during the rainy season.

-So, not only did they leverage the authenticity of smaller influencers, but they also used the weather to their advantage to demonstrate the quality of their shoes.
+So, not only did they leverage the authentic engagement of smaller creators, but they also used the weather to their advantage — campaigns based on real life context perform significantly better than generic promotional content.
 It was no surprise when they got over 66% increase in website traffic.

 10. Gillette